Updated

 - Despicable, and

-- Done either intentionally or with a willful and conscious disregard of the rights or safety of others (meaning recklessly or, possibly, with gross negligence).
+- Done either intentionally or with a willful and conscious disregard of the rights or safety of others (meaning recklessly or, possibly, with gross negligence).4

-The amount of time a plaintiff has to sue is known as the California “statute of limitations” or “limitations period.”
+The amount of time you have to sue is known as the California “statute of limitations” or “limitations period.”

-The limitations period in a California professional negligence case depends on whether the injured party is an adult or a minor.
+The time limit to sue in a California professional negligence case depends on whether you are

 Adults must commence a lawsuit for medical malpractice in California by the earlier of:

-- Three years after the date of injury, or
+- Three years after the date of the injury, or

-- One year after the plaintiff discovers, or through the use of reasonable diligence should have discovered, the injury.
+- One year after you discover, or through the use of reasonable diligence should have discovered, the injury.5

-When the person injured by medical malpractice in California is a minor under 18, the statute of limitations runs until the later of:
+When the person injured by medical malpractice in California is a minor under 18, the statute of limitations runs until the latter of:

 - Three years from the date of the alleged wrongful act, or

-- If the minor is was less than six years old at the time of the injury, the minor’s eighth birthday.
+- If the minor was less than six years old at the time of the injury, the minor’s eighth birthday.6

 The limitations period for a professional negligence action against a healthcare provider may be “tolled” (paused) during periods in which: